bereketafework/wuyiyit------AI-Chat_Bot/README.md

 # Wuyiyit (ውይይት) AI

 Wuyiyit (ውይይት) AI is an intelligent chatbot application powered by Google's Gemini API.
 It's designed to provide responses exclusively in Amharic, regardless of the input language.
-The application supports text-based conversations, file uploads (images and PDFs) for analysis, various chat modes to tailor the AI's responses, and is built as a Progressive Web App (PWA).
+The application supports text-based conversations, file uploads (images and PDFs) for analysis, various chat modes to tailor the AI's responses, and is built as a responsive web application.
 Users can sign in using a custom email/password system (currently with PLAINTEXT password storage for demonstration - **NOT SECURE**).
 Users can only see their own created chat sessions.

 ## Features

 *   **Custom User Authentication:** Sign in/sign up with email and password.
     *   **CRITICAL SECURITY WARNING:** The current custom authentication system stores passwords in **PLAINTEXT**.
 This is for demonstration purposes ONLY and is **EXTREMELY INSECURE**.
 Do not use with real user data.
-Revert to Supabase's built-in authentication or implement proper server-side password hashing for any real application.
+Implement proper server-side password hashing for any real application.
 *   **Per-User Chat Sessions:** Users can only view and interact with chat sessions they created.
 *   **Intelligent Amharic Conversations:** The AI understands queries in various languages but responds **only in Amharic**.
 *   **Multimodal Input:**